-SOFIA Airborne Astronomy Ambassador
+SOFIA Airborne Astronomy Ambassador for 2019

 George Lauffer is candidate for flying as Airborne Astronomy Ambassador aboard the SOFIA-aircraft in 2019.